appatalks/chatgpt-html/README.md

-# OpenAI API and Amazon Polly integration
+# OpenAI API and Amazon Polly integration for Webpage

 v.0.1